Framework for Evaluating Eligibility, Tenure, and Rotation

 Across constitutional systems, rotation mechanisms frequently appear first and most durably in executive offices while legislative offices remain comparatively open to extended service.
 This produces a structural rotation gradient between branches.

 The difference arises from the way duration functions within the two institutional forms.
-Executive offices are singular leadership positions in which electoral cycles naturally create opportunities for replacement.
-Tenure limits therefore reinforce an existing leadership cycle.
+Executive offices are singular leadership positions in which electoral cycles already create recurring opportunities for replacement.
+Tenure limits therefore reinforce an existing succession cycle.

 Legislatures operate as collective bodies in which authorization can persist along the duration vector across many election cycles.
 As tenure persists, internal hierarchies such as seniority systems emerge to organize authority within the institution.